How To Ovulate More Regularly, Because Ovulation Isn't Just About Getting Pregnant

 A man can make a steady flow of testosterone, as long as he has testicles.
 It’s different for you and your ovaries.
 You can’t make a steady flow of estrogen and progesterone.
 Instead, you make waves of hormones both before and after you ovulate (release an egg).
 As you get ready to ovulate, you make estrogen, and that’s why you feel brighter and more confident in the middle part of your cycle.
 Then, shortly after you ovulate, you make progesterone which is a soothing, calming hormone.
 Make enough progesterone, and you won’t have as bad PMS.

-2. Choose A Form Of Non-Hormonal Birth Control
+2. Understand How Non-Hormonal Birth Control Affects Ovulation

 All methods of hormonal contraception (birth control pill, injection, implant, and Nuvaring) work the same way: They shut down ovulation, so they shut down your naturally occurring hormones.
 Of course, they replace your hormones with similar synthetic steroids, but in my professional opinion, that’s not good enough.
 Synthetic steroids like ethinylestradiol and levonorgestrel are not beneficial in the same way as real hormones.
 They have different actions.
 (For example, the pill’s progestin (levonorgestrel) causes hair loss, but real progesterone promotes hair growth!)